bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-20-newsletter.md

 - **Bitcoin-like Script Symbolic Tracer (B'SST) released:**
-  [B'SST][] is a Bitcoin and Elements script analysis tool that provides feedback on scripts including "conditions that the script enforces, possible failures, possible values for data".
+  [B'SST][] is a Bitcoin and Elements script analysis tool that provides feedback on scripts including "conditions that the script enforces, possible failures, possible values for data". {% assign timestamp="9:23" %}

 - **STARK header chain verifier demo:**
-  The [ZeroSync][news222 zerosync] project announced a [demo][zerosync demo] and [repository][zerosync code] using STARKs to prove and verify a chain of Bitcoin block headers.
+  The [ZeroSync][news222 zerosync] project announced a [demo][zerosync demo] and [repository][zerosync code] using STARKs to prove and verify a chain of Bitcoin block headers. {% assign timestamp="10:53" %}

 - **JoinMarket v0.9.10 released:**
   The [v0.9.10][joinmarket v0.9.10] release adds [RBF][topic rbf] support for
-  non-[coinjoin][topic coinjoin] transactions and fee estimation updates, among other improvements.
+  non-[coinjoin][topic coinjoin] transactions and fee estimation updates, among other improvements. {% assign timestamp="13:07" %}

 - **BitBox adds miniscript:**
   The [latest BitBox02 firmware][bitbox blog] adds [miniscript][topic
-  miniscript] support in addition to a security fix and usability enhancements.
+  miniscript] support in addition to a security fix and usability enhancements. {% assign timestamp="20:18" %}

 - **Machankura announces additive batching feature:**
-  Bitcoin service provider [Machankura][] has [announced][machankura tweet] a beta feature that supports additive [batching][] using RBF in a [taproot][topic taproot] wallet that has a FROST [threshold][topic threshold signature] spending condition.
+  Bitcoin service provider [Machankura][] has [announced][machankura tweet] a beta feature that supports additive [batching][] using RBF in a [taproot][topic taproot] wallet that has a FROST [threshold][topic threshold signature] spending condition. {% assign timestamp="13:51" %}

 - **SimLN Lightning simulation tool:**
   [SimLN][] is a simulation tool for LN researchers and protocol/application developers that generates realistic LN payment activity.
-SimLN supports LND and CLN with work on Eclair and LDK-Node in progress.
+SimLN supports LND and CLN with work on Eclair and LDK-Node in progress. {% assign timestamp="16:47" %}

 ## Releases and release candidates